CamBFunny/Noir-City/Notebook.md

 ### Criminal Gameplay
 You watch the crime be committed through security footgae, then the camera zooms out to a 3rd person view of the detective watching the footage. \
 Criminal controls are point and click.
 Detective gameply is 3D movement.  \
+The longer you take and the more actions you make, the higher chance of you leaving behind trace samples of dna.
+(Hair, skin, fingerprints)  \
 You can choose to leave a calling card, which will make it easier for the detective to identify you but will be worth less experience.  \
 The best way to find which statements to press is to look for contradictions.
 Interview suspects in order of least important to most important, that way you have the most evidence possible to cross-reference for contradictions.  \
 You can choose what the motive was.
 Options will be included to have no motive and to have the motive be a mystery for you to figure out.  \